top of page

 (Smith et al., "Evaluation of cage microenvironment of mice housed on various types of bedding materials" American Association for Laboratory Animal Science, 2004).

-Paper, since it’s not kiln dried like aspen/pine, harbors mites when it is stored in warehouses.
-Since it is the most commonly found small animal bedding, it is often stored in warehouses.
+Paper, since it’s not kiln dried like aspen/pine, harbors mites when stored in warehouses or pet stores that sell live rodents.
 Mites are an external parasite that are most common to rats and are microscopic so you will not know you have an infestation until it is too late.
-Avoid paper bedding because of this, or freeze it for 24-48 hours every time you get a new bag before introducing it to any pets.
+Avoid paper bedding because of this, or freeze it for 24-48 hours before introducing it to any pets.

 -Paper Pellets:

-While paper is a poor choice for main bedding, paper pellets are great in litter boxes since litter boxes get changed 2-7 times a week depending on size of mischief.
+While paper is a poor choice for main bedding since rats cannot dig in it, paper pellets are great in litter boxes since litter boxes get changed 2-7 times a week depending on size of mischief.
 Rats typically like to go on substrates different to the main bedding which is why paper is a popular choice for litter boxes.
 Make sure it is dust-free and baking soda free.
 Never use clay or clumping litter in litter boxes.

-Ammonia levels become dangerous when fleece is not washed at the required intervals which is why it’s not the best choice for main bedding.
+Fleece, mats, or any fabric is not suitable as the only bedding.
+Ammonia levels become dangerous when fleece or mats are not washed at the required intervals which is why it’s not the best choice for main bedding.
 If the main floor is safe substrate such as aspen/hemp/Bioactive, it is okay to offer fleece shelves, hammocks, or fleece-lined baskets as rats love to sleep on it.
 Just remember to switch all fleece out every 2-3 days.

 Urine tends to sit on top of fleece or pool underneath and take a long time to dry so urine can transfer to your rats.
 Offering a secondary absorbent layer underneath the fleece helps with this.
 Under fleece lined baskets I put folded newspaper and change it daily.
 U-Haul furniture pads can also be used as a secondary layer under fleece.
-Another reason I don’t recommend fleece for the whole cage is liners can be expensive, and rats since they are fossorial (like to burrow and dig), will tear holes in the fleece and chew it up faster than you can buy it!
+Another reason I don’t recommend fleece for the whole cage is liners can be expensive, and rats since they are fossorial (like to burrow and dig), will tear holes in the fleece and it needs frequent replacing!
 Typically younger rats are more destructive, but fleece is particularly suitable for senior rats, as it is soft, environmentally friendly, and rats become less destructive as they age.
 Just remember to wash it frequently along with hammocks every 2-3 days.
+The more fleece items you have, the more your regular clothes will smell like rat urine unless you have a separate washing machine or hand wash.
+Fleece can’t be washed with scented detergent or dryer sheets only use vinegar and unscented detergent.
+Hang dry or low heat with unscented wool balls.

-If you opt for fleece for main bedding you should provide a dig box with either moist coco soil or shredded paper to satisfy a rat’s instinct to burrow.
+If you opt for fleece for main bedding you should provide a dig box with either bioactive moist coco soil, shredded paper, hemp, kiln-dried pine, or kiln-dried aspen to satisfy a rat’s instinct to burrow.
+Remember that paper needs to be replaced every couple days if they are using it as a place to potty.

 Since fleece is stretchy, chewed holes can allow rats can escape, where rats can get their heads stuck in holes made in towels or other fabrics.